ropensci/tsbox/README.md

 [![Build Status](https://travis-ci.org/christophsax/tsbox.svg?branch=master)](https://travis-ci.org/christophsax/tsbox)

-*This is a very early version,so expect major changes.
+*This is a very early version, so expect major changes.
 Thanks for [feedback](mailto:christoph.sax@gmail.com)!*

-A toolbox to deal with time series in R. Built around a set of converters,which **reliably** convert time series stored as`ts`,`xts`,`data.frame` or `data.table` to each other.
-Because it works,we can define a set of tools that work **identially** for each class.
-And,we can use a plot function that **just works**!
+A toolbox to deal with time series in R. Built around a set of converters, which **reliably** convert time series stored as`ts`,`xts`,`data.frame` or `data.table` to each other.
+Because it works, we can define a set of tools that work **identially** for each class.
+And, we can use a plot function that **just works**!

 To install: